Aetna Long-Term Disability Appeals & Lawsuits

 Contact Our Aetna Disability Denial Lawyer

-The Law Office of Kevin J. McManus fights for disabled employees in Kansas and Missouri, and since ERISA is a federal law, we provide assistance throughout the United States with associated local counsel at no additional cost.
-Call our law firm today at 816-203-0143 to discuss your long-term disability claim or denial.
+The Law Office of Kevin J. McManus fights for disabled employees who are wrongfully denied benefits by insurers like Aetna.
+We handle cases throughout Kansas and Missouri, and since ERISA is a federal law, we can provide assistance throughout the United States with associated local counsel at no additional cost.
+Call our law firm today at 816-203-0143 to discuss your Aetna long-term disability claim or denial.